fuhlig1/alfadist/README.md

 # Alfadist
-Recipes to build ALFA SW
-Alfadist contain recipes that can be used with AlfaBuild (Alibuild)
+Recipes to build ALFA SW (i.e:FairRoot, FairMQ, DDS, etc), These recipes are used with AlfaBuild (Alibuild) to build the software, see below.

 # AliBuild/AlfaBuild